papayaglobal/file-boomerang/README.md

 # File Boomerang

-**File-Boomerang** is kotlin lib that shift a resource from web to S3
+**File-Boomerang** is kotlin lib that shift a resource from web to S3.

+Note: aws profile that is configured on machine that invokes _File-Boomerang_, will be the profile it uses.

 ## Requirements